SayidwithDexextra/hyperliquid-v2/MARKET_LEGEND.md

 ### Activation
 - On the `Select Your Trading Account` screen, press `H` to open Hack Mode.
-- Type `back` or `exit` to return to account selection at any time.
+- Press `ESC` to return to account selection at any time.
 - Type `help` or `?` to print this legend in Hack Mode.

 ### Input Model